 365 Dairy-Free Recipe Challenge Update

 With the 365 New Dairy-Free Recipe Challenge, my goal is to trial at least 365 new-to-me recipes this year, and that doesn’t even count all of the retesting to perfect many of those dishes.
-I’ll be using the hashtag #365dairyfree here and on social media to share many of the trials, successes and flops!
 I’m almost back on schedule with 51 new recipes trialed, including these new ventures from this past week:

 - “Grated” Seed Parmesan (easy perfection)